phpmikeanz/tracics/PROFESSIONAL_LOGIN_UI_ENHANCED.md

 ## ✅ **Stunning & Professional Login/Signup Interface**

-I've completely redesigned the TTRAC LMS login and signup interface to be **professional, stunning, and fully responsive** while keeping all existing functionality intact.
+I've completely redesigned the TRAC LMS login and signup interface to be **professional, stunning, and fully responsive** while keeping all existing functionality intact.

 ## 🎯 **What's Been Enhanced**